ManicodeSecurity/Defending-DevOps/002-Containerizing-An-Application/README.md

 Hint 4: You will need to run `docker stop` on the first running container before running another one with the same port

+### Bonus 3: Inspect the Docker image
+[dive](https://github.com/wagoodman/dive) is an OSS project that helps with visualization and optimization of images.

+Install `dive` in Cloud Shell and inspect the unshorten image that was created.

+Hint 1: Install using the instructions for Ubuntu/Debian.